The Weaver Refining Co Ltd

 But the risk takers knew it wasn't luck ...
-Edward Hindley knew the harder he worked the luckier he got ... he knew how business ethics worked; 'hard work, honesty & thrift' ... and he knew about 'education & compound interest' ...
+Edward Hindley knew the harder he worked the luckier he got ... he knew how business ethics worked; 'hard work, honesty & thrift' ... and he knew all about his mantra 'education & compound interest' ...

-Trying to make a go of it was hard work; Edward's factory at Acton Bridge processed rotting cows ... what could be harder than that?
+Trying to make a go of it was hard work; Edward's factory at Acton Bridge processed rotting cows ... wot? .... what could be harder than that?